0123gabriel/Ubuntu_ROS_Tutorial/Install_Build_CARLA.md

 python3 generate_traffic.py
 ```

 You will see comething like this.
+Note that I already clicked the Play button in the upper part before recording.

 https://github.com/0123gabriel/Ubuntu_ROS_Tutorial/assets/108648272/f6114b5d-16e8-4835-95b8-e7e52c307adb